top of page

 Students learn responsibility

-The Indian Education Model highlights the balance between children and their environment.
 Students not only learn about ecology and responsible stewardship, but actively work to maintain the health of their own environment.

 Students maintain the solar power plant, pay weekly "Plastic School Fees" of waste plastic from their homes, and work to create new products from waste plastic, including Eco-bricks for construction, as well as dog bowls, flower planters, clip boards, and jewellery, made in a Precious Plastic Workshop.